SAEBelgradeWeb/backend-development-savami/README.md

   - Add a profile picture

 ## Unfinished ideas
-- Removing old not-in-use profile pictures
+- Deleting old not-in-use profile pictures from the profile-pictures folder
 - ~Add image upload to profile page & database~
 - ~A small profile div on the user's management page that allows the user to change their name, email and password~
 - ~Proper register and profile update validation~